 How to Capture That Perfect Moment When Lightning Strikes

-Broadly speaking, there are two approaches you can take when photographing lighting.
-One uses long exposures, the other a specialised trigger.
+Broadly speaking, there are two approaches you can take when photographing lightning.
+One uses long exposure, the other a specialised lightning trigger.

 Setting Up Your Camera

-The initial setup for both long exposures, and the specialised trigger approach is the same.
-Use the following steps.
+The initial setup for both approaches is the same.

-- Once you have established a storm is coming, choose your location, set the camera up on a tripod, and think about your composition.
+First, you need to establish a storm is coming.
+Then, choose your location, set the camera up on a tripod, and think about your composition.

-Ensure you have an appropriate focal length to capture the scene.
+Ensure you have an appropriate focal length to capture the lightning bolt.
 With storms that are far into the distance, a longer focal length is better.
-As the storm approaches and is overhead, a wide angle lens will better capture the entire scene.
+As the storm approaches, a wide-angle lens will better capture the entire scene.

-- Include a large portion of the sky in your frame.
+Try to include a large part of the sky in your frame.
 You won’t capture lightning otherwise.
-You may need to recompose if the lightning strikes are not happening inside your frame.
+Make sure the lightning strikes are happening inside your frame.
 Otherwise, you will need to recompose your photo.

-- Focus your photo using the camera’s manual focus.
-The best way to do this is to use the camera’s live view setting, and choose a point in the mid-ground.
-Zoom into this portion, and focus the camera to ensure sharpness.
-Once focused, keep the camera’s manual focus on, to ensure you retain focus.
+Focus your photo using the camera’s manual focus.
+The best way to focus lightning is to use the camera’s live view setting and choose a point in the mid-ground.
+Zoom in to this portion, and focus the camera to ensure sharpness.
+Once focused, keep the camera’s manual focus on, to ensure you keep focus.

-- Take a photo of the scene in front of you at f/8.
-In some cases, the lightning strike will leave you with an underexposed photo in order to correctly expose the lightning.
-The photo you take now will allow you to blend the lightning photo, and a regular photo together for a correct exposure.
+Take a photo or some test shots of the scene in front of you at f/8.
+In some cases, the lightning strike will leave you with an underexposed photo.
+But the photo you take now will allow you to blend the lightning photo and a regular photo for correct exposure.

 The Long Exposure Approach

-The idea behind this approach is to expose for an extended period of time.
-The aim is to capture a lighting strike during this long exposure.
+The idea behind this approach is to make your camera settings expose for an extended period.
+The aim is to capture a lightning strike during long exposures.

-- Set your camera to underexpose the scene at -1EV.
+Change your camera settings to underexpose the scene at -1EV.
 You may need lower if the lightning strikes are nearby.
-You’ll want your exposure time to be at least 5 seconds.
-The longer, the better.
-Set your aperture and ISO accordingly, so you get this exposure length.
-If you’re photographing during the day you may need to use a strong neutral density filter in order to make these long exposures.
+You’ll want to set the shutter speed to be at least 5 seconds.

-- Use an external shutter release, and keep the shutter locked so the camera continues to take photos.
-This means you’ll be taking a series of photos for several minutes.
+Use an external shutter release or cable release.
+Keep the shutter locked so the camera continues to take photos.
+With this, you’ll be able to take a series of photos for several minutes.
 Also, your chances of catching the lightning will increase.

-- Continue taking photos until you are able to capture bolts of lightning during one of these exposures.
+Continue taking photos until you can capture the bolts of lightning.
 Taking photos this way, especially as you’ll want to use RAW, will use up space on your memory card quickly.
-Ensure you have a large memory card, and replacements.
+Ensure you have a large memory card and replacements.

-The other method for taking photos of lightning is to use a specialised trigger.
-These work by detecting a big change in the light levels, and this change will trigger an exposure.
+The second method for lightning in photography is to use a specialised trigger.
+This works by detecting a big change in the light levels that will trigger an exposure.

-- Better definition – Lightning bolts often look like trees.
-Lightning is branching out from the main bolt.
-Using a trigger that gives you a better chance of capturing those detail elements of the bolt of lightning.
-You’ll be able to use a larger aperture too since you no longer need a long exposure.
+Better definition – With a trigger, you get a better chance of capturing the detailed elements of the bolt of lightning.
+Also, you’ll be able to use a larger aperture since you no longer need a long exposure.

 There are plenty of trigger systems on the market to choose from.
 Some of the best ones are the Pluto, and the Nero triggers.
-The nice thing about these triggers is they can be used for other forms of photography, not just lightning.
+You can use these triggers for other forms of photography, not just lightning.